 Each federal agency with real property management responsibilities (Section 3(a) and (b)) are to prepare an assessment of the current status of its inventory of historic properties required by Section 110(a)(2) of the NHPA (54 U.S.C.
 306102), the general condition and management of needs of such properties, and the steps underway or planned to meet those management needs.
 These assessments also include an evaluation of the suitability of the agency’s types of historic properties to contribute to community economic development initiatives, including heritage tourism, taking into account agency mission needs, public access considerations, and the long-term preservation of the historic properties.
 In reviewing their regulations, management policies, and operating procedures for compliance with Sections 110 and 111 of the NHPA (54 U.S.C.
 306101-306122), agencies with real property management responsibilities made these results available to the ACHP and the Secretary of the Interior.
 Since the initial reporting in 2004, real property managing agencies have been submitting triennial progress reports to the ACHP for the identification, protection, and use of historic properties within their real property inventory.

-In March 2020, the ACHP updated its Section 3: Reporting Progress on the Identification, Protection, and Use of Federal Historic Properties advisory guidelines, focusing more specifically on the themes of developing, using, and making available digital information on historic properties and outleasing of federally-owned historic buildings.
+In May 2023, the ACHP updated its Section 3: Reporting Progress on the Identification, Protection, and Use of Federal Historic Properties advisory guidelines, focusing more specifically on the themes of infrastructure, job creation, equity, and climate change.
 The following objectives still apply for the ACHP regarding federal agency Section 3 progress reports:

 - Provide increased focus on the need to report progress in the identification, protection, and use of historic properties as required by Section 3(c) of the EO;